shelfio/image-preview-overlay/README.md

 **startPreviewFromTargetImage**
 Type: `boolean (optional)`

 Default false.
-Always opens first image from the list If set to true - will try to open the target image (if it is present in the list returned by getImages)
+Always opens first image from the list.

+If set to true - will try to open the target image (if it is present in the list returned by getImages)

 **triggerProps**, **portalWrapperProps**, **imageOverlayProps**